VOCM (AM): Talk shows

-VOCM programming includes talk shows such as Open Line with Paddy Daly, and On Target with Linda Swain, where Newfoundland and Labrador-related issues are discussed with callers and emails/tweets sent to the station are read and discussed.
+VOCM programming includes talk shows such as Open Line with Brian Callahan, and On Target with Linda Swain, where Newfoundland and Labrador-related issues are discussed with callers and emails/tweets sent to the station are read and discussed.
 These programs are well-known and often perform highly in the radio ratings province-wide, these shows are generally considered to be non-partisan and are not driven by the hosts' personalities, unlike the majority of contemporary North American talk radio programs.

 During the late 1990s, the VOCM network experimented with syndicated talk programming in the form of the Dr. Laura Schlessinger show, which aired on tape delay in the early evening.
 As with most Canadian stations airing the program, it was quietly dropped shortly after a Canadian Broadcast Standards Council ruling admonishing the host for making comments the CBSC claimed were discriminatory.
 While VOCM continues to air some short syndicated features and occasionally brokered programming (i.e. infomercials) on Sunday mornings, it does not regularly air other extended-length syndicated programming.

-Recent Years

 On December 1, 2016, VOCM expanded its talk programming to include syndicated programs such as Coast to Coast AM as well as shows that feature experts in the fields of finance, real estate and renewable energy sources.
 In addition, Tim Powers had his own show on VOCM that aired Fridays at 6:00 p.m. with a repeat at 2:00 on Sunday afternoons.
 Unlike Open Line, BackTalk or NightLine, Tim interviewed various individuals to go beyond the headlines.
-Conversations with John Moore.
-This show featured the CFRB personality interviewing celebrities, authors, athletes and others from a wide range of subject areas.
+Conversations with John Moore featured the CFRB personality interviewing celebrities, authors, athletes and others from a wide range of subject areas.

 As time progressed, the expansion of talk radio was met with negative feedback from its listeners, even taking to social media and expressing their anger over the change (including the lack of music).
 Therefore, since August 21, 2017, VOCM has reverted to its Full Service format, reincorporating music in its programming.